 “Why are you shoveling the end of the driveway?
 You don’t own a car.”

 “Don’t you have a man who does your driveway?
 You know I’d gladly do it for you,” Abby offered.

 “I know you would, my sweet child but you’re busy enough without looking after me too.
-For once I like to see the plow clear the street, before my driveway is plowed.
-Don’t you know I’m not a spring chicken anymore?” she complained stabbing a chuck of snow with the shovel.
+For once I like to see the plow clear the street before my driveway is plowed.
+Don’t you know I’m not a spring chicken anymore?” she complained stabbing a chunk of snow with the shovel.